-About Public Limited Companies
+About Public Limited

 A public limited company (PLC) is a type of business structure in the UK.